COVID-19 Resources

 Campus Mental Health Works provides staff with the knowledge and tools they need to support themselves, their colleagues and students on campus.

-Our toolkits are built to help Ontario's colleges and universities in supporting students with mental health needs.
+Our toolkits are built to help Ontario's post-secondary institutions in supporting students with mental health needs.

 The Centre has you covered for upcoming events!
 Be sure to check out our calendar for upcoming forums, webinars, and conferences.